Languages at Leicester

 This course will be taught in a small group.
 It requires a minimum of 7 and it can have up to a maximum of 12 students.
 The course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.

-The first term ran from October to December 2023 and the second term runs from January to March.
-The full course comprises 60 learning hours.
+Term 1 runs from October to December, Term 2 from January to March and Term 3 from April to July.
+A full course comprises 60 learning hours.
 Lessons are two hours long and take place once a week.
-When enrolling you are committing to the remaining 10 weeks.
+When enrolling you are committing to the full 20 weeks.
+There is the option to pay for the full course in one payment or two instalments.
 You are welcome to join in the second term of a course if you have previous knowledge and experience of the language.

 Enrol now